MaxBrouwerMD/TicketSaver/PRIVACY.md

 Last updated: September 15, 2025

-This Privacy Policy describes Our policies and procedures on the collection, use, and disclosure of Your information when You use the Service and explains Your privacy rights and how the law protects You.
+This Privacy Policy describes our policies and procedures on the collection, use, and disclosure of your information when you use the Service and explains your privacy rights and how the law protects you.

-By using the Service, You agree to the collection and use of information in accordance with this Privacy Policy.
+By using the Service, you agree to the collection and use of information in accordance with this Privacy Policy.

 ⸻